 WordPress is powerful and can definitely benefit certain businesses.
 But I think you'd need a developer ready whenever needed already on your team to fully experience the best of WordPress and have it be the best choice for your website.
 Also, if you have a ton of content, pages, etc. WordPress is a good choice but again, have a fantastic relationship with a developer.

-My goal is to present this post with as little bias as possible, but I will say we primarily work with Showit and there’s a lot of reasons why.
-We don’t believe in pushing someone to use a platform that is not best for them.
-With that said, 95% of our clients flourish on Showit and we believe it’s because it combines some of the best features all in one place, but it’s not perfect for everyone!
+My goal is to present this post with as little bias as possible, but I will say we have only offered Showit for a few years now and there's a lot of reasons why.
+We don't believe in pushing someone to use a platform that is not best for them.
+With that said, 95% of our clients flourish on Showit and we believe it's because it combines some of the best features all in one place, but it's not perfect for everyone!

 Showit has been around over 10 years and has a small but mighty team based in Arizona.
 Their support is unmatched.
 I know if our clients ever need more technical help, they are well taken care of.